HabitatFramework/UserGuide/interface/interface.rst

 DOs and DON’Ts
 ================

-It is essential that the following guidelines are followed to ensure that the tool runs smoothly.
+It is essential that the following guidelines are followed to ensure that the tool runs smoothly:

 * :strong:`DO` close all instances of ArcGIS or MapInfo before the tool launching the tool.
 The tool will automatically communicate with the correct instance; however multiple instances will require more memory and will therefore affect tool performance.
 * :strong:`DO NOT` remove the HLU layer from the map while the tool is running.